THE FUTURE OF PRINT MARKETING... IS PRINT REALLY DEAD?

 So to conclude, although it’s clear that across many sectors print advertising is declining, it’s not the case for all businesses and industries.
 Some companies still rely heavily on print advertising to generate leads and exposure.

-Trends and waves change rapidly, if print is old hat now, I guarantee you it’ll come back in fashion, maybe in combination with augmented reality.
+Trends and waves change rapidly, if print is old hat now, we guarantee you it’ll come back in fashion, maybe in combination with augmented reality.
 How many of us get excited about receiving a personalised letter?
 Do you get the same feeling when an email notification pops up?
 When used intelligently, print marketing can really work.
 Food for thought!

 For other marketing insights and tips, visit our Marine Marketing Guides, or to enquire about marketing options with Yachting Pages, get in touch.